-CHAPTER 1: OUR SUSTAINABILITY APPROACH [GRI 1, 2-1, 2-3]
+CHAPTER 1: OUR SUSTAINABILITY APPROACH REPORTING FRAMEWORK AND GUIDELINES [GRI 1, 2-1, 2-3] This Statement was developed based on Amendments to Bursa Malaysia Securities Ber

 ABOUT THIS STATEMENT

 AirAsia X Berhad ("AirAsia X" or the "Company") presents its Sustainability Statement 2024 ("Statement"), highlighting its commitment to economic, environmental and social ("EES") progress.
 This report reflects key achievements, challenges and their impact on business operations and stakeholders.